5G Network Rollout: Comparing Major Carriers

 AT&T 5G Coverage

-AT&T’s 5G network is actually divided into three types of coverage, and your access differs based on whether you’re a general consumer or a business account or developer.
+AT&T’s 5G network is actually divided into three types of coverage:

 - Its 5GE (short for 5G Evolution) network is essentially rebranded 4G LTE.
 It’s the most widely and publicly available, as its technology is no different than that of its 4G counterpart.
 You may see slightly faster speeds in some areas, but generally expect 4G LTE performance.